IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/week1/index.md

 Multimeters are great tools for figuring out what is going on inside a circuit.
 [Adafruit has a very nice tutorial on how to use one.](https://learn.adafruit.com/multimeters/overview)

 Now that you have used a switch out of the box, make your own.
-[Here is an example of how you should be thinking about the exercise for the week.](https://itp.nyu.edu/~tlc345/blog/mustache-switch/)